-In patients with renal impairment, administration of PLASMA-LYTE 148 Injection (Multiple Electrolytes Injection, Type 1, USP) may result in sodium and/or potassium or magnesium retention (see WARNINGS).
-Avoid PLASMA-LYTE 148 Injection (Multiple Electrolytes Injection, Type 1, USP) in patients with severe renal impairment or conditions that may cause sodium and/or potassium retention or magnesium retention, fluid overload, or edema.
+In patients with renal impairment, administration of PLASMA-LYTE A Injection pH 7.4 (Multiple Electrolytes Injection, Type 1, USP) may result in sodium and/or potassium or magnesium retention (see WARNINGS).
+PLASMA-LYTE A Injection pH 7.4 (Multiple Electrolytes Injection, Type 1, USP) in patients with severe renal impairment or conditions that may cause sodium and/or potassium retention or magnesium retention, fluid overload, or edema.
 If use cannot be avoided, monitor patients with severe renal impairment for development of these adverse reactions.